Anello-Photonics/docs-A1/docs/communication_messaging.rst

 | 6     | hh         | NMEA checksum (hex)                                           |
 +-------+------------+---------------------------------------------------------------+

 2.1.3.4.
-PAPRPH:Roll/Pitch/Heading (with Accuracies) (ANELLO Proprietary)
+PAPRPH: Roll/Pitch/Heading (with Accuracies) (ANELLO Proprietary)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 This message can be used to pass in an external heading, either from user input or an external aiding source such as a well-calibrated magnetometer, star tracker, or an M Code receiver. *Currently only external heading aiding is implemented, and roll/pitch aiding are available upon request.*